WellthCare

-Your Benefits Plan is Accidentally Fueling Doubt
+Your Benefits Plan Is Accidentally Fueling Doubt

 • Unexplainable annual premium hikes.

-• The labyrinth of "in-network" vs. "out-of-network."
+• The maze of "in-network" vs. "out-of-network."

 • Pharmacy bills that feel like random number generation.

-Three Systemic Failures Every Leader Must Confront
+Three Failures Every Leader Must Confront

 2. Wellness Feels Like Coercion, Not Partnership

-3. Friction is the Fertilizer for Misinformation
+3. Friction Fuels Misinformation

 The Reframe: Fix the System, Not the Facts